Finding Support and Resistance Levels: Complete Guide

 Trend lines as support and resistance

-After two peaks, I am able to draw a trend line to connect the points.
+After two peaks, I can draw a trend line to connect the points.
 Traders that play breakouts of trend lines will monitor price as it breaks the line.
 In this example, each break of the trend line rallied but stopped dead in the tracks right near the horizontal resistance line.
 If you were a long trader this would have caused you grief as the market continued to pull back against you.

 It wasn’t until the price consolidated under the horizontal resistance line (a bullish sign) that we eventually got a strong break of resistance for a long trade.
 That’s not to say you can’t use trend lines in this manner.
 Just be on the watch for horizontal support and resistance levels that may cause a speed bump or detour.